JejuSoul/OBD-PIDs-for-HKMC-EVs/README.md

 ## How to use:
 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.
 The preferred method of inputting them to the phone is via the plugin, HKMC-EV-Torque-Plugin.
 Or this can be done manually.
-[Setting up Torque to show OBD data](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/)
+[How to use Torque with a Hyundai / Kia EV](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/)

 ## What hardware do I need?
 Almost all users are using a Bluetooth Diagnostic Scanner connected to an android phone ot tablet running Torque Pro.